cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 ---
-title: Message - Create a Message to Create a Game
+title: Create Custom Messages for Your Checkers Blockchain
 order: 6
-description: You introduce the message to create a game
+description: Introducing the message to create a game
 tag: deep-dive
 ---

-# Message - Create a Message to Create a Game
+# Create Custom Messages for Your Checkers Blockchain

 <HighlightBox type="prerequisite">